nerraf-dev/Obsidian-Vault-Programming/42Malaga/42_Projects/Born2BeRoot/Pages/02 - The OS.md

 ### Differences between apt and aptitude ↙️

 Aptitude is an enhanced version of apt.
-APT is a lower-level package manager and aptitude is a high-level package manager.
+APT is a lower-level package manager where as aptitude is seen as a high-level package manager because of its GUI.
 Another big difference is the functionality offered by both tools.
 Both are able to provide the necessary means to perform package management.
 ### APPArmor

 AppArmor is a framework for enhancing security.
 It defines access rules for applications, deciding what files can be accessed and what rights can be given.